Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 Introduction {#sec:10-1}
 ------------

-The Machine Learning chapter and the Bias and Fairness chapter discuss how analysis errors can lead to bad inferences and suboptimal decision making.
+The [Machine Learning](#chap:ml) chapter and the [Bias and Fairness](#chap:bias) chapter discuss how analysis errors can lead to bad inferences and suboptimal decision making.
 In fact the whole workflow we depicted in chapter [Introduction](#chap:intro)---and the decisions made along the way---can contribute to errors.
-In this chapter, we will focus on frameworks that help to detect  errors in our data, highlight in general how errors can lead to incorrect inferences, and discuss some strategies to mititage the inference risk from errors.
+In this chapter, we will focus on frameworks that help to detect errors in our data, highlight in general how errors can lead to incorrect inferences, and discuss some strategies to mitigate the inference risk from errors.

 The massive amounts of high-dimensional and unstructured data that have recently become available to social scientists, such as data from social media platforms and micro-data from administrative data sources, bring both new opportunities and new challenges.
 Many of the problems with these types of data are well known (see, for example, the AAPOR report by Japec et al. -@japec2015big): this data often has selection bias, is incomplete, and erroneous.
 As it is processed and analyzed, new errors can be introduced in downstream operations.